Moving Expense Policy

 Empire State College has the authority to reimburse actual and necessary moving and travel expenses to employees.
 Reimbursement of moving expenses is not mandatory.
 The college maintains the right to authorize reimbursement of relocation expenses for employees.

-The determination of who is to receive such reimbursement and the amounts of such reimbursement is discretionary and determined by the assistant vice president for human resources or designee.
+The determination of who is to receive such reimbursement and the amounts of such reimbursement is discretionary and determined by the assistant vice president for Administration or designee.
 No offers of reimbursement should be made prior to such consultation with the vice president/ center dean /assistant vice president in the hiring area.

 These guidelines apply to all centers except as noted below for the Center for International Programs.
 Reimbursement of travel and moving expenses shall be payable from the college’s (state-operating, IFR, SUTRA) budget.